Doan Hoang: Biography

-Hoang was born in South Vietnam, and is the daughter of a former South Vietnamese air force major from Saigon and a former Mekong Delta plantation heiress.
+Hoang Curtis was born in the Republic of Vietnam, and is the daughter of a former South Vietnamese air force major from Saigon and a former Mekong Delta plantation heiress.
 On April 30, 1975, she was airlifted on the final civilian helicopter out of Vietnam at the end of the war.
 Four months afterwards, she settled in Louisville, Kentucky.
 When she was nine, she wrote her first book on the Vietnam War.
 At the age of 12, she made her first documentary The French Revolution.
 She graduated from Smith College in 1994.

-Hoang worked as an editor and writer for national magazines, including Details, Saveur, House & Garden, Garden Design, and Spin.
+Hoang Curtis worked as an editor and writer for national magazines, including Details, Saveur, House & Garden, Garden Design, and Spin.